Friday, July 30, 2021

 The Erasmus Gulli

-Those of my readers, having strolled Freiburg, certainly noticed the city's manhole covers (Gullideckel) showing the Freiburg seal, its version dating back to 1245.
-The meaning of the depiction has seen many speculations, like it symbolizes freedom (the city gates are open), security (the fortified town), and justice (wind players blow the horn, calling for the day of judgment?).
+Those of my readers who have strolled Freiburg certainly noticed the city's manhole covers (Gullideckel) showing the Freiburg seal, its version dating back to 1245.
+The meaning of the depiction has been the subject of many speculations, such as whether it symbolizes freedom (the city gates are open), security (the fortified town), or justice (wind players blow the horn, calling for the day of judgment).

 ©Matthias Deutschmann

-For the city's 900th anniversary, the cabaret artist Matthias Deutschmann designed the Freiburg Gulli; no new bitcoin but simply a medal showing the Freiburg seal surrounded by a Latin text: Civitas Friburgenensis non omnino suo nomini respondit.
+For the city's 900th anniversary, the cabaret artist Matthias Deutschmann designed the Freiburg Gulli.
+It is not a new bitcoin but simply a medal showing the Freiburg seal surrounded by a Latin text: Civitas Friburgenensis non omnino suo nomini respondet.
 EROS AD CDXXVI.

-Like many of his contemporaries, Erasmus suffered from gout.
-He also had a weak stomach as a hypochondriac, so he had to keep a diet.
+Like many of his contemporaries, Erasmus suffered from gout and kidney stones.
+He also had a weak stomach as a hypochondriac, so he had to keep a diet and, therefore, had a dispensation from the Pope.
+The innkeeper did not know this.

 Erasmus' appreciation of Freiburg continues to gripe, "The city is pretty, but not populated enough [like metropolitan Basel], the town is small, and the inhabitants are superstitious.